The public value delivered by The City of Liverpool College

 The City of Liverpool College Group is one of the leaders in Further Education, and a key delivery vehicle of skills across the Liverpool City Region and beyond.

-With an annual turnover in excess of £45m 20,000 enrolments in Liverpool alone, the College provides wide ranging services to employers, other providers and students.
+With an annual turnover of c£40m and thousands of enrolments in Liverpool alone, the College provides wide ranging services to employers, other providers and students.

 At the heart of the group is The City of Liverpool College.
 It is the only general FE college within the city of Liverpool and the largest FE college in the city region.
 The City of Liverpool College serves the people of the Liverpool City Region, supporting employers in creating a skilled workforce, responding to economic priorities and drivers for growth and supporting our students to achieve and progress in either education or employment.
 The College has the ability to respond to a wide range of demands, delivering with the impact and reach of a national training provider but retaining the flexibility and responsiveness to meet local needs.